1. Things to Bring on the Examination Day

 If you behave in the following ways, it will be regarded as prohibited behavior.

-Accordingly, you will be ordered by staff members to leave the examination room, and your answers in all of the subjects that you took will
+Accordingly, you will be ordered by the examination staff to leave the examination room,

-(Examination fees will not be refunded.)
+(Examination fees shall not be refunded.)

 - 1.Electronic devices such as mobile phones, etc. that you bring make sounds or alarms or generate the vibration mode noise during the examination.
 (This includes wristwatches generating alarm sounds.)